 It sounds radical, but in fact there’s a great deal of private justice allaround us.
 There are more private policemen, for example, than government cops.
 And there is a large and fast-growing private-court industry, also known as arbitration services.
 These and other system elements (notably contracted-out prisons) have arisen because the government alternatives are so appallingly expensive, slow, unfair and arrogant; if competition were allowed in all parts of the system, the market would have replaced them years ago.

 The need for a comprehensive, free-market justice system should be obvious from one single, shocking fact alone: That despite our claims to be a “free country”, American governments imprison more of their populations than any other on Earth.
-The control of guns, courts and prisons is the ultimate buttress of tyranny, and the sooner that control is broken, the sooner we shall be genuinely free.
+The control of guns, courts, and prisons is the ultimate buttress of tyranny, and the sooner that control is broken, the sooner we shall be genuinely free.

 Some of the key objections raised however are that private justice would ill serve the victims of genocide, and hermits, and those too poor to afford the prices charged.
 Let’s examine these and test for any validity.